 |Men’s Sizes (cm)||Women’s Sizes (cm)|

-Consider these sizes as a guide only and don’t hesitate to take your own measurements before getting a new piece of workwear.
+Consider these sizes as a general guide; don’t hesitate to take your own measurements before getting a new piece of workwear.

-It’s highly recommendable to try it on if possible or get someone’s help to take the precise measurements so that your workwear is just the right size for your safety and flawless professional performance.
+It’s highly recommended that you try on a garment, if available, or get someone’s help to take precise measurements so that your workwear is just the right size; important for your safety and flawless professional performance.

-Sizing workwear can get tricky because it differs from sizing regular clothes and is unique for almost every brand or manufacturer, as already pointed out.
+Sizing workwear can get tricky because it differs from sizing regular clothes and is unique to almost every brand or manufacturer.

-That’s why the following clear-cut measuring guidelines about what to measure and how can come as life-savers before ordering workwear and wasting money on ill-fitting garments.
+That’s why the following clear-cut measuring guidelines about what to measure and how are essential before ordering workwear and wasting money on ill-fitting garments.

 How to Measure Workwear for Men?